-Because perimenopause symptoms vary from person to person, there is no surefire way of knowing it is ending until a person stops having periods.
-A period that is heavier or lighter than usual may be the last period, but it can be difficult to tell.
+Since perimenopause symptoms vary between individuals, there is no exact way of knowing it is ending until someone stops having periods.
+A period that is heavier or lighter than usual may be the last one, but it can be difficult to tell.

 Perimenopause is the stage that precedes menopause.
 Doctors consider a person to be in the later stages of perimenopause when their periods are more than